YanxunXu/BayTensor/README.md

 # BayTensor
 R code for simulation studies in the paper:

-Wang, Kunbo, and Yanxun Xu.
+Kunbo Wang*, and Yanxun Xu*.
 "Bayesian Tensor-on-Tensor Regression with Efficient Computation." arXiv preprint arXiv:2210.11363 (2022).

 The paper is available at https://arxiv.org/abs/2210.11363.